raspberrypilearning/morse-code-virtual-radio/worksheet.md

 `chmod +x morse-code.py`

-Now we can run the code; when you do, you should hear a nice two second long beep:
+Now we can run the code; when you do, you should hear a nice two-second-long beep:

 `./morse-code.py`